Mini Lemon Sugar Skull Cakes

 - Non-Stick Baking Spray – I prefer and highly recommend Baker’s Joy Cake Pan Spray.

 Step 1: Prep.
-Preheat oven to 350 degrees F. Heavily grease your skull cake pan with non-stick baking spray, making sure to get into all the nooks and crannies.
+Preheat oven to 350°F. Heavily grease your skull cake pan with non-stick spray, making sure to coat every detail.

-Step 2: Dry Ingredients.
-In a large bowl, whisk together flour, granulated sugar, baking powder, ground ginger, and salt, if using.
+Step 2: Mix dry ingredients.
+In a large bowl, whisk together flour, sugar, baking powder, ground ginger, and salt.
 Whisk in lemon zest; set aside.

-Step 3: Wet Ingredients.
-In a separate small bowl, whisk together the eggs, buttermilk, sour cream, lemon juice, oil, and lemon extract.
+Step 3: Mix wet ingredients.
+In a separate bowl, whisk together eggs, buttermilk, sour cream, lemon juice, oil, and lemon extract.

 Optional Variations